Achievable logoAchievable logo

 Properties of trigonometry graph of tan tangent function

-The graph of is much different from sine and cosine.
-As you can see, it is not represented by a wave like the others.
-Instead, you will see a cubic-like curve that repeats several times.
-Note that there are vertical asymptotes that separate each curve.
+Notice the vertical asymptotes that separate each curve.
 If you need a refresher on asymptotes, review the chapter Nonlinear functions and graphs.

-Beginning at the origin, you will see that the curves intersect the -axis at intervals of in both the positive and negative directions.
-The vertical asymptotes occur at intervals of in both directions as well, but beginning at .
+Starting at the origin, the curves intersect the x-axis at intervals of π in both the positive and negative x directions.
+The vertical asymptotes also occur at intervals of π in both directions, but they start at x=π/2.

 Nonparent functions

-You will often see sine and cosine functions that are a bit different from their parent functions.
-In these cases, we need to know how to find the amplitude and period without using a graph.
+You’ll often see sine and cosine functions that differ from their parent functions.
+In those cases, you need to find the amplitude and period from the equation (without relying on a graph).

 Find the amplitude of the following function:

-The amplitude of the function is .
+The amplitude of the function is 3.
 This is also the maximum value of the function.
-The minimum of the function is .
+The minimum value is −3.

 Find the period of the following function:

-Find out what value we need to multiply into the function to get a coefficient of for .
-The current coefficient is .
+Find what value you need to multiply by so that the coefficient of x becomes 2π.
+The current coefficient is 2.

 Trigonometric identity